pachterlab/gget/README.md

         }
 ```

-### Fetch GTF, DNA, and cDNA FTP links for a specific species from a specific Ensembl release, e.g. release 104
+### Fetch GTF, DNA, and cDNA FTP links for a specific species from a specific Ensembl release
+For example, for Ensembl release 104:
 Jupyter Lab:
 ```python
 fetchtp("genus_species", release=104)